Table of Contents

 A caution I find about chain link is that the grid openings are big enough to allow a predator to reach through and grab your pet.
 This being the case, you may wish to consider chain link covered by hardware cloth or polyester screening.

-3. Look At Whether Your Porch is on Ground Level or is Elevated
+3. Consider Whether Your Porch is on Ground Level or is Elevated

 A ground level porch should be considered more vulnerable to intruding wildlife than an elevated porch.